 You don't need to claim Christmas Bonus - you should get it automatically.
 If you think you qualify for the payment but haven't got it, contact the benefit office that deals with your payments.

-- Jobs & Benefits offices and Social Security offices
+- Jobs and Benefits offices

 - Northern Ireland Pension Centre